 There are three main stages or steps of communication, they are as follows-

 Reception- It refers to receiving the signal via ligand molecule binding to the receptor.
 Receptor proteins are the molecule that spans through the plasma membrane, this receptor provides a specific binding site for the ligand.
 The ligand generally undergoes a conformational change, leading to the sequential activation of the protein cascade.
 Another common method is phosphorylation and dephosphorylation of the intracellular protein.

-Response- A cell generates the varying type of response according to the need, it includes transcription and translation of protein or inhibits the synthesis of a certain protein, succession or inhibition of cell cycle.
+Response- A cell generates a varying type of response according to the need, it includes transcription and translation of protein or inhibits the synthesis of a certain protein, succession, or inhibition of cell cycle.
 The result is the change in the metabolic activity of the cell.

 There are the following examples of the ligand to which a cell respond

 Six basic receptor types can be used as an example of intercellular communication, they are as follows,